-In this article we’ll be discussing discover ways how to generate event leads.
+In this article, we’ll be discussing discovering ways how to generate event leads.
 Hosting an event?
 Want pouring attendees and visitors?
 Need leads to attend your event?
 You’re at the right place!
 Continue reading to find out the ideas.

 What is an “Event Lead?”